 - 1. Investigators and research institutions identify proposed GOFROC, as described by the two attributes for identifying GOFROC. - 2.
 Funding agencies identify or confirm proposed GOFROC. - 3.
-A Department-level Federal panel with diverse expertise reviews proposals involving GOFROC to determine whether the proposal meets the 8 principles for guiding funding decisions and to make recommendations as to whether the proposed research is acceptable for funding. - 4.
-Funding agencies make a funding decision, and if the proposal is funded, establish risk mitigation plans and issue the funding award with appropriate terms and conditions to help ensure ongoing oversight. - Investigators and institutions conduct the research in accordance with any applicable Federal, State, and local oversight policies and employ any necessary additional mitigation strategies.
+A Department-level panel of U.S. government experts reviews proposals involving GOFROC to determine whether the proposal meets the 8 principles for guiding funding decisions and to make recommendations as to whether the proposed research is acceptable for funding. - 4.
+Funding agencies make a funding decision, and if the proposal is funded, establish risk mitigation plans and issue the funding award with appropriate terms and conditions to help ensure ongoing oversight. - Investigators and institutions conduct the research in accordance with any applicable federal, state, and local oversight policies and employ any necessary additional mitigation strategies.
 Federal agencies provide oversight to ensure adherence to established risk mitigation plans and funding terms.

 Investigators and institutions identify GOFROC (Step 1).
-Prior to submission of an application for funding, investigators and research institutions should identify possible GOFROC and submit with the research proposal any relevant information such as plans for biosafety, biosecurity, and coordination with local and/or state public health and safety officials in the event of an accident or theft; descriptions of facilities available; a justification for the proposed approach that considers possible non-GOFROC alternatives that may be equally efficacious; and a discussion of the value and potential benefits of the proposed research.
-Identification of possible GOFROC should not affect a subsequent Federal scientific merit review either positively or negatively.
+Prior to submission of an application for funding, investigators and research institutions should identify possible GOFROC and submit with the research proposal any relevant information such as plans for biosafety, biosecurity, and coordination with local and/or state public health and safety officials in the event of an accident or theft; descriptions of facilities available; a justification for the proposed approach that considers possible non-GOFROC alternatives that have been considered; and a discussion of the value and potential benefits of the proposed research.
+Identification of possible GOFROC should not affect a subsequent federal scientific merit review either positively or negatively.

 A need for guidance to investigators and institutions.
 The U.S. government should develop a "Points to Consider" document to provide guidance to investigators and institutions when preparing research proposals that may involve GOFROC.
-Such a document would describe to investigators any requirements for proposals involving GOFROC and provide guidance on the type of information that should be included in a proposal to facilitate its review.
+Such a document would describe any requirements for proposals involving GOFROC and provide guidance on the type of information that should be included in a proposal to facilitate its review.
 This document should be reviewed and updated as necessary.

 Agency and Department-level review of GOFROC (Step 2 & 3).
-After the standard agency scientific merit review process, proposals that are determined to be scientifically meritorious and likely to be favorably considered for funding would also be reviewed by the funding agency (Step 2) to determine if they constitute GOFROC, as defined by whether the proposal can be anticipated to generate a pathogen that is highly transmissible and highly virulent, as described by the two attributes above (see p 43 - 44).
+After the standard funding agency scientific merit review process, proposals that are determined to be scientifically meritorious and likely to be favorably considered for funding would also be reviewed by the funding agency (Step 2) to determine if they constitute GOFROC.
 Prior to being determined acceptable for funding, proposals identified by a funding agency as involving GOFROC would require an additional, higher level, Departmental review (Step 3).
-If a proposal does not
+If a proposal does not involve GOFROC, it would proceed along the normal pathway for further evaluation and funding decisions.